wildfly/quickstart/CONTRIBUTING.md

         git checkout -b helloworld-fix upstream/master

 6. Contribute new code or make changes to existing files.
-Make sure that you follow the General Guidelines below.
+Make sure that you follow the *General Guidelines* below.

+7. To verify if your code followed the General Guidelines you can run [QS Tools](http://www.jboss.org/jdf/quickstarts/qstools/) on your project.

+   * To run QS Tools, go to your quickstart project root and execute:

+           mvn org.jboss.maven.plugins:maven-qstools-plugin:check
+   This will generate a report on `QUICKSTART_HOME/target/site/qschecker.html`.
+Review the report to determine if your quickstart project violates any item in the *General Guidelines*.

-7. Use the `git add` command to add new or changed file contents to the staging area.
+8. Use the `git add` command to add new or changed file contents to the staging area.
    * If you create a new quickstart, you can add files using the subfolder and file names.
 The following is an example of new quickstart folders and files you may want to stage:

             git add src/